hello-pangea/dnd/docs/patterns/virtual-lists.md

 Most virtual list libraries support the concept of **overscanning**.
 Overscanning is where a small about of non-visible items are rendered near the boundary of the window.
 When a scroll occurs the overscanned item can be immediately moved into view and does not need to be created.
 Overscanning generally leads to a more fluid experience.

 It is required that overscanning be enabled for `react-forked-dnd` to work correctly.
-If overscanning is not enabled, `rbd` cannot tell if there are more items in the list when an item is in the last visual position.
+If overscanning is not enabled, `rfd` cannot tell if there are more items in the list when an item is in the last visual position.
 We require an overscanning value of one or more.

 ### Set `<Droppable /> | mode` to `virtual`

 Virtual lists behave differently to regular lists.
-You will need to tell `rbd` that your list is a virtual one.
+You will need to tell `rfd` that your list is a virtual one.

 ```js
 <Droppable droppableId="droppable" mode="virtual">